Hajiji Noor: Politics

-On 07 Jan 2023, a political crisis began when Hajiji Noor lost support from 13 Sabah UMNO member due to the breach of agreement of GRS-PN-BN thus his is no longer the Chief Minister of Sabah with confirmed majority support from the Sabah House of Legislative Assembly and will be continuing to hold this position until the new Chief Minister is elected.
+On 7 January 2023, a political crisis began when Hajiji Noor lost support from 13 Sabah UMNO member due to the breach of agreement of GRS-PN-BN thus his is no longer the Chief Minister of Sabah with confirmed majority support from the Sabah House of Legislative Assembly and will be continuing to hold this position until the new Chief Minister is elected.
+On 29 January 2023, Hajiji Noor announced to lead Sabah People's Idea Party (PGRS).
+He said PGRS will be used to continue the struggle as a local party in Sabah.
+He added, this is also intended to ensure that no more people deny the existence of the Chief Minister of Sabah and to stop the 2023 Sabah political crisis.
+PGRS was also accepted by the GRS coalition as a component party on 9 December 2022.
+In May 2023, Hajiji Noor become the first Chief Minister of Sabah that successfully got the full majority to approved the Anti-Party Hopping Bill in Sabah for both Parliament and State Legislative Assembly.

 Family

 Hajiji is married to Juliah Salag and has four children namely Mohd.
 Reza, Khairil Anuar, Nur Diyana and Mohd.
 Ghazali.
+His nephew, Busrah bin Maulah was a principal at SMK TAMAN SERAYA.